Arshad Al-Alawi

-Arshad Said Saleh Said Al-Alawi (born on 12 April 2000) is an Omani professional footballer who plays for Al-Shabab and the Omani national team.
+Arshad Said Saleh Said Al-Alawi (born 12 April 2000) is an Omani professional footballer who plays for Al-Seeb and the Omani national team.

 He debuted internationally on 10 October 2019, during the 2022 FIFA World Cup qualification, in a match against Afghanistan in a 3–0 victory.

 On 14 November 2019, Al-Alawi scored his first goal in a major competition for Oman against Bangladesh in a 4–1 victory.

 Arshad played in all three games of the group stage for Oman in the Arab Cup, and scored the opener against Bahrain in 3–0 victory to qualify for knockout stages.